Cricket: India V England 5th Test Scoreboard - UrduPoint

 Cricket: India V England 5th Test Scoreboard

-Dharamsala, (APP - UrduPoint / Pakistan Point News - 7th Mar, 2024) Scoreboard at stumps on the first day of the fifth and final Test between India and England in Dharamsala on Thursday:
+Dharamsala, (APP - UrduPoint / Pakistan Point News - 8th Mar, 2024) Scoreboard at stumps on day two of the fifth and final Test between India and England in Dharamsala on Friday:

 Y. Jaiswal st Foakes b Bashir 57